Your Medicare Coverage

 Medicare Part B (Medical Insurance) covers screenings to check for diabetes.
 You may be eligible for 2 diabetes screenings each year.

-Part B covers these lab tests if you have any of these risk factors:
+Part B covers these screenings if your doctor determines you're at risk for diabetes or you're diagnosed with pre-diabetes.
+These lab tests are covered if you have any of these risk factors:

 - High blood pressure (hypertension)

 - History of abnormal cholesterol and triglyceride levels (dyslipidemia)

 - History of high blood sugar (glucose)